A few words

 Community Group created in 2015 as a result of identified needs by Refugee and Migrant women.
 Registered as a CIC in 2019.

 The structure of Baobab is a Board of Directors; the majority of whom are experts by experience, and paid workers.
-We are a 9-strong, part-time, term-time and full time working Staff Team, We also have a number of sessional Workers who are mainly interpreters, and Influencer Group members.
+We are a 4-strong, part-time working Staff Team.
+We also have a number of sessional workers who are mainly interpreters, and influencer Group members.

 .Volunteers include Advocates, Interpreters, Fundraisers, Directors, Influencer Group members.